justinmahar/react-analytics-charts/README.md

 Type definitions have been included for [TypeScript](https://www.typescriptlang.org/) support.

+## Logo Attribution

+Logo graphics by [Twemoji](https://github.com/twitter/twemoji), licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+Favicon by [favicon.io](https://favicon.io/emoji-favicons/).

 ## Contributing

-Open source software is awesome and so are you. 😎

 Feel free to submit a pull request for bugs or additions, and make sure to update tests as appropriate.
+If you find a mistake in the docs, send a PR!
 Even the smallest changes help.

 For major changes, open an issue first to discuss what you'd like to change.

+See the [library template](https://tinyurl.com/ya3k258d) for npm script documentation.

 ## ⭐ Found It Helpful?
 [Star It!](https://github.com/devboldly/react-analytics-charts/stargazers)

-More stars means more development love.
-So if you found this project helpful, [star it](https://github.com/devboldly/react-analytics-charts/stargazers)! [👉⭐](https://github.com/devboldly/react-analytics-charts/stargazers)
+If you found this project helpful, let the community know by giving it a [star](https://github.com/devboldly/react-analytics-charts/stargazers): [👉⭐](https://github.com/devboldly/react-analytics-charts/stargazers)

-## License
+## MIT License

-This project is covered under the [MIT License](https://en.wikipedia.org/wiki/MIT_License):

 ```
 Copyright © 2020 DevBoldly https://devboldly.com